rajansh87/E-Library-SpringBootApplication/README.md

 # E-Library-SpringBootApplication
-Built E-Library by the use of Kotlin - Spring - MySQL - Redis Cache.
-With Unit Testing
+1. Built E-Library by the use of Kotlin - Spring - MySQL - Redis Cache.
+2. Actuators and Swaggers Enabled.
+3. Unit Testing Done.